20 Movies With Full Frontal Nudity

 8. Striptease (1996)

-‘Striptease’ is without a doubt one of the most terrible films ever made in cinematic history.
-It rightfully deserved every Razzie it won because it is a showcase of just how bad movies can be if done wrong.
-Following a plotline that is almost similar to that of ‘Showgirls’ from 1994 (if it had more CIA and government corruption than it did stripper rivalry), the overall product is rather amusing.
+‘Striptease’ is undoubtedly one of the most terrible films ever made in cinematic history.
+It rightfully deserved every Razzie it won because it showcases how bad movies can be if done wrong.
+Following a plotline almost similar to that of ‘Showgirls’ from 1994 (if it had more CIA and government corruption than it did stripper rivalry), the overall product is rather amusing.
 There’s a strip-cum-dance moment nearing the end of the third act, which raked in so much attention from the public, given the film’s notoriety and Moore’s popularity at the time.
-It’s still a bad film, but hey, at least it’s got one memorable moment.
+It’s still a bad film, but at least it has one memorable moment.
 You may watch ‘Striptease’ here.

 7. All the Right Moves (1983)

 A teen movie starring Tom Cruise in the lead should’ve gone a long way, but despite some commercial success and buzz during its release, ‘All the Right Moves’ remained little talked about.
 The story was good enough, and it had some neat laughs here and there.
-Lea Thompson played the leading lady here, two years before ‘Back to the Future’ would skyrocket her name to fame.
-As the years went by, people started taking note of their beloved actress’ earlier movies and brought into the light this film, particularly its sex scene that involved her and Cruise.
+Two years before ‘Back to the Future’ would skyrocket her name to fame, Lea Thompson played the leading lady here.
+As the years went by, people started taking note of their beloved actress’s earlier movies and brought this film into light, particularly its sex scene that involved her and Cruise.
 The scene isn’t too explicit, but it does have full-frontal nudity, which caught the eye of audiences.
 Now, this scene has become iconic, and the movie remains forgotten, mainly because it had little about it to remember it by.
 You may watch it here.

 6. Porky’s (1981)

 Bob Clark has had a career directing some of the strangest films ever.
 Leaning towards an up-or-down filmography that he became notorious for in the circles that mentioned his work, it is ‘Porky’s’ in which he gets most of his style right.
-The film is crude, nonsensical, and undeniably hilarious in the way it gets its story told.
-It’s a give-or-take good time, but the film garnered more fame for its shower scene wherein a couple of nude girls are peeped at by a bunch of boys.
-The scene, as it plays out, isn’t one of the better moments of the film, but it found its fans in the many people who discovered the camera-filling rather long nude scene in the years to come.
+The film is crude, nonsensical, and undeniably hilarious in how it tells its story.
+It’s a give-or-take good time, but the film garnered more fame for its shower scene wherein a bunch of boys peeps at a couple of nude girls.
+The scene, as it plays out, isn’t one of the film’s better moments, but it found its fans in the many people who discovered the camera-filling rather long nude scene in the years to come.
 Sadly, ‘Porky’s’ drowned in all that notoriety, and barely anyone mentions that film these days.

 Read More: Best Treasure Hunt Movies